Speleology is the academic study of caves and cave systems.

 Federal government employed the third highest at 7%.
 Speleologists who work for the government are likely to work for scientific institutes such as NOAA and EPA, carrying out tests and experiments for signs of climate change or ecological issues.
 The fourth highest, also at around 7%, is state government.
 They will work in roles similar to those of Federal government.

 The fifth highest employer was in education.
-These are college lecturers and academic researchers.
+These are college lecturers and academic researchers.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Speleologist Salary?

-BLS salary data highlighted the average salary of geoscientists in general, but not speleology specifically.
+BLS salary data highlights the average salary of geoscientists in general, but not speleology specifically.
 As they have similar skills and qualifications, we can expect pay and job demand to roughly equal the broad area of geoscience.
-In 2017, it was reported that the average salary for a geoscientist was $89,850.
-The lowest paid 10% group were reported to earn a salary of $48,850 while the highest 10% of earners reported a salary of $184,130.
-Mining and quarrying paid the highest on average and way over the average at $125,360.
-Second highest was Federal government at $98,220.
-Next highest pay was in the architecture sector at $80,510.
-State government paid way under the average at $72,280 while in fifth place was educational establishments with an average of $66,270.
+As of May 2020, the BLS reported a median salary of $93,580 for geoscientists.
+The lowest paid 10% group were reported to earn a salary of $51,890 while the highest 10% of earners reported a salary of about $201,150.
+Mining and quarrying paid the highest median salary of $125,670.
+Second highest was the federal government at $104,120.*

 Speleology Engineering Jobs & Job Description